Ridakataya/ridapoly/readme.md

 this is a monopoly Game
+this is a master branch